ilhamwahabi/react-slade/README.md

 A: For best result you must define it by yourself though (i believe in flexibelity)

-Q: I think props like `nextSlade` and `previousSlide` is redundant, why not try to remove that item?
+Q: I think props like `nextSlade` and `previousSlade` is redundant, why not try to remove that item?

 A: Again, I believe in flexibelity.
 You can put your extra feature there.
 For example you can add confetti when user reach end of slade, or you can disable user to change Slade if they not doing something, etc